phantomgodmoon/phantomgodmoon/README.md

 - 🧑‍🎓 Double major undergraduate in Mathematics and Computer Science with a minor in business, from Hong Kong University of Science and Technology
 - ➕ Mathematics is my most favourite subject, especially the Mathematical finance, statistics and probability.
 - I am also passionate in machine learning and completed all of the postgraduate level artificial inteligence courses in my university.
 - 💰 I love trading stock during my free time.
-I have hit over 3 millions HKD profit when I was 21, with 650% profit during 2019-2022.
+I have hit over 4 millions HKD profit when I was 21, with 650% profit during 2019-2023.
 - 🎲 I am a professional poker player.
 Please feel free to invite me for a poker game :)
-- 📊 💬 I am pretty presentable and communicate.
-Please feel free to invite for case competition too.
 - 👨‍💼 How to reach my CV: https://www.linkedin.com/in/marco-leung-aa17711a7/
 - 📫 How to reach me: phantomgodmoon@protonmail.com
 - <b>Highlighted project: Mathematics capstone project: ML-based pairs trading, option pricing, and Portfolio optimizaton: https://github.com/phantomgodmoon/Math-Capstone_Project </b>